Soreenn/Soreenn/README.md

 # :star: Welcome to you ! :)

-I'm a 2nd year student at the CPNV and i'm actually 17 years old.
-I doesn't have any project yet, because i need to learn some basics, but that's okay, i'm having fun with it.
+Hi, I am a seventeen year old student studying at the CPNV.
+For now, I don’t have any projects yet.
+Mainly because I need to learn the basics first.

-I'm trying to get better almost everyday, one day i will create blogs or something like that, that's a good start, i think...
+But I'm trying to get better everyday and hopefully one day I will create my own blogs.
+I think blogs are a good start.

-Anyway, i think that i will set some news about this project here, if i get motivated to do it. :(
+I will put some news about my projects here.
+Don’t hesitate to take a look at them!

+Thank you for your attention!

 # :star: Objectives :